In 35 states, it's legal for police officers to have sex with unconsenting detainees.

-In February 2018, two articles led to various iterations of a claim that 35 states allow police officers to rape individuals in custody:
+In February 2018, two recently published articles led to claims that 35 states allowed police officers to rape women being held in custody:

 There are currently 35 states in which police officers can rape women in police custody and not be prosecuted and convicted of a felony.
 This is 2018.
 Our policing system is not broken, it is flawed by design.#weneedchangenow

 — Delonte Gholston (@DelonteGholston) February 8, 2018